BikramMondal5/BikramMondal5/README.md

 <h3 align="center">A passionate developer from India! 🧑‍💻🇮🇳</h3>

 - 🌟 My journey into coding began with a curiosity to create, automate, and solve problems.
 I am constantly exploring new technologies to refine my skills and contribute to meaningful projects.
-- 🚀 I aim to enhance my skills in full-stack development and explore advanced AI and machine learning concepts.
+- 🚀 I aim to enhance my skills in full-stack web development and explore advanced AI and machine learning concepts.
 - 🌐 Feel free to connect with me or explore my repositories to learn more about my work!

 - 📫 How to reach me **codesnippets45@gmail.com**

-- ⚡ Fun fact **I trained with an algorithm that enables me to learn from my past errors.**
+- ⚡ Fun fact **I trained with an algorithm to learn and adapt from my previous error.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">